Have you heard of the term personal financial literacy? Many people haven’t but it just means knowing how to manage your money.

 Many people leave school and find that they don’t know how to do the basics of budgeting or money management.
 By not learning the money skills they need, people often run into credit card debt, high student loans, and other problems.

 When you first start to think about personal finance, it can be overwhelming.
 You have to keep track of money coming and going, tons of due dates, fees, and other charges.
 It’s daunting to learn yourself which is why I’m here to help.
+Even something as simple as knowing whether or not you can use a check with an old address can cause you stress if you were never taught.

 Traits Of Someone Who Is Financially Literate